Cyberwarfare and China: United States

+In June 2026, Anthropic accused Chinese technology and e-commerce company Alibaba Group and its Qwen division of using fake accounts to copy what Claude can do via "distillation" attacks.
+In a letter to U.S. Senators Tim Scott and Elizabeth Warren, the company called it the biggest known effort to copy Claude, saying that nearly 25,000 accounts held more than 28.8 million conversations with the service between April and June 2026.

+In August 2026, cybersecurity firm Arctic Wolf reported that the Chinese-linked spyware tool LightSpy was being used in more than 13 countries.
+The firm said the software could collect and erase personal information from phones and other devices.

 The Vatican

 In July 2020, it was reported that Chinese state-sponsored hackers operating under the named RedDelta hacked the Vatican's computer network ahead of negotiations between China and the Vatican.

+Venezuela

+In February 2026, it was reported that Chinese state-backed hackers penetrated Venezuela's state-owned computer hardware manufacturer VIT, C.A. a day after the 2026 United States intervention in Venezuela that led to the capture of Nicolás Maduro.

 Vietnam

 In 2012, Chinese state-sponsored hackers attacked PetroVietnam, Vietnam News Agency, and Vietnam Post.
 During the Hai Yang Shi You 981 standoff in 2014, multiple Vietnamese government websites were attacked by Chinese hackers.
 In 2016, following the South China Sea Arbitration ruling, multiple Vietnamese airports were hacked.
 In 2020, Vietnamese government officials were targeted in phishing campaigns by the China-based state-sponsored hacking group Pirate Panda.
 In 2023, Vietnam publicly named several Chinese advanced persistent threat groups targeting it.